 Most of these are entry-level advisories; however, joining each service individually would set you back a lot more than $3k for one year alone.
 So that’s pretty good value considering you get access to all ten advisories for life.

 That said, I haven’t looked into all ten services, so I don’t know how good they are.
-But I have written in detail about three of them: The McCall Report, Visionary Investor, and Retirement Millionaire.
+But I have written in detail about The McCall Report and Retirement Millionaire.
 And the links I just shared take you to my review of each.

 The idea behind accessing the individual services is that you can see the research behind each Capital Portfolio recommendation from the source.
 That way, you can learn more about each pick instead of blindly following a list of stock/ETF picks.